 Back toward a lighter side of this…

-Trump could possibly be rebooting the Republican Party.
+Trump could be inadvertently rebooting the Republican Party.
 Let’s not forget chapter 65, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them (3).
 Okay, I’m being facetious.
 I am not saying that Trump is adept in the way!
-However, he is adept in being Trump!
+Yet, he is adept adept in the way of being Trump!

 The honest way to view this is that Trump is without free will.
 Like all of us, he is a result of his genetics and his circumstances, which since the Agricultural Revolution are the circumstances of a hierarchical social system — civilization.

 There is a natural utility in offering simplistic answers to irresolvable issues.
 History shows that no one truly knows what they are doing, or how the future will unfold.
 Humanity makes it up as it goes along.
-However, people fear uncertainty and crave answers, yet there is no true answer.
+However, people fear uncertainty and crave answers, yet there is no truly reliable answer.
 If no answer suffices, the simplest wrong answer is the most palatable, which is why we see no shortage of those.
 Whatever the case, this dynasty of democracy requires two stable parties with an economy that reflects people’s expectations (or vice versa) to retain its Mandate of Heaven.
-Only when we share a common ground of expectations— the simplest wrong answers—can we stumble along as amicably as possible.
+Only when we share a common ground of expectations— the simplest wrong answers—can we stumble along together somewhat amicably.

 The ‘information age’ and its social aftermath

-The ‘information age’ resulting from the Internet and social media allows people to see through the political simplest wrong answer.
-Such trickery is somewhat necessary when trying to unite a less connected society, which really means civilization overall.
+The Internet and social media—the ‘information age’—allows people to see through the political simplest wrong answer.
+Such political trickery is somewhat necessary when trying to unite a less connected society, which really amounts to civilization overall.
 Again, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
 Being less fooled may sound great on the surface.
 However, few people can handle the reality chapter 5 reveals: The universe is not benevolent, and all things serve as grass dogs.
 On the other hand, our ancestors who lived intimately connected to nature would have intuitively known that.
 So naturally, chapter 65 isn’t referring to ancestral hunter-gatherer people.

-UPDATE 2020 Trump helps reveal religion and democracy (or any political framework) for the pretense they are.
-These cultural charades all react via ‘the end justifies the means’ impulses when push comes to shove.
-Fear always overrides our idealistic facades.
+UPDATE 2020 The Trump era helps reveal religion and democracy (or any political framework) for the facade they are.
+These cultural dynamics all react via ‘the end justifies the means’ impulses when push comes to shove.
+Fear always overrides our idealistic wishes.
 Simply put, civilization needs such cultural contrivances to give large populations faith in the social order.
-This is unalterable reality.
-The only ‘solution’ is to conform to nature… Nature everlasting as chapter 7 puts it.
+The only alternative ‘solution’ for an individual is to conform to nature… Nature everlasting as chapter 7 puts it.
 As chapter 65 says, To the outside world, contrary indeed.
 Then, and only then, reaching great conformity.

-It’s helpful to view Trump’s Presidency as a true natural disaster.
+It’s helpful to view Trump’s Presidency as merely a natural disaster.
 This is no different from an earthquake or hurricane shaking things up.
-Neither, these events nor Trump know what they are doing.
-Naturally, this only rings true if you accept the fact that neither these nor we have free will… despite all our heart-felt claims to the contrary.
+Neither, these events nor Trump knows what they are doing.
+Naturally, this only rings true if you accept the fact that neither these nor we have free will… despite our sincere longing to the contrary.
 Chapter 72 observes, When the people don’t fear power, Normally great power arrives.
 Trump is simply nature’s way of saying, “Wake up”.

 (1) Comprehension is far more subtle than learning.
-We learn our worldview and its biases from the stories we hear from infancy onward.
-“Right Comprehension”, as Buddha called it, is the cognitive journey to impartiality, as chapter 16 hints… Knowing the constant allows, allowing therefore impartial.
-Bringing a symptoms point of view (p.141) to everything I ponder makes deeper impartiality possible.
+We learn our worldview and its biases from the stories we hear from infancy.
+“Right Comprehension”, as Buddha called it, is the cognitive journey to impartiality.
+As chapter 16 suggests… Knowing the constant allows, allowing therefore impartial.
+Bringing a symptoms point of view (p.141) to everything I ponder makes impartiality more feasible.